KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/book-outline-published.md

 ### I. Origin - The Author's Awakening
 * [Why Me - Personal Note](./why_me_personal_note.md)
-	Why you.
-Why now.
-Opens the personal channel.
+	A direct, personal invitation—why this journey, why now, and why you are called to remembrance.
+Opens the heart and sets the stage for transformation.
 * [Prologue: The Day I Died](./prologue_the_day_i_died.md)
-	Death of the old self – birth of the witness.
+	A near-death experience dissolves the old self and awakens the witness.
+The threshold where life, death, and meaning converge.
 * [Prologue: The Return of Number](./prologue_the_return_of_number.md)
-	Number as the language of light – philosophical, poetic.
+	Number as the original language of light and order—revealing the hidden geometry behind reality and the soul’s journey.

 ### II.
 Foundation - Science, Water, Remembrance
 * [My Journey: Spiritual Science](./my_journey_spiritual_science.md)